mr-ryan12/phish/README.md

 ## Abstract

 Welcome to Phish!
 This is a music listening application where Phish Phans can enjoy listening to songs from all of their live shows dating back to 1983!
 Users can view a list of all shows categorized by the year played, click on a show and view all of the songs played at the show.
-They also have the option to add thier favorite songs to a playlist!
+They also have the option to add their favorite songs to a playlist!

 Too many shows to filter through and pick one?
 Not to worry!
 Simply click on the "Random Show" link and a show will be randomly generated with all of the tracks available for listening!